PROFILE

 and 2004, no progress was made on the

-commitments China made at the 2002 Dialogue and
+commitments China made at the 2002 dialogue, and

-we declined to schedule another round.
-In
+we declined to schedule another round at that

-principle, prepared to resume our formal human
+China agreed to resume our formal human rights

 ECONOMY